dustinpfister/blog_posts/_posts/js-array-multidimensional.md

 ## 4 - Conclusion

 So then there is making an array of arrays, and then there is just having a single array, and just having a formula that can be used to get what you want from it.
+For an additional example of a multi denominational array there is my [draw points function](/2021/04/01/) that I made where I am using an array fo arrays to store points as well as settings for a bunch of lies that draw something to a canvas.